 7. You know that song you love so much?
 The one you built you’ve played on Spotify close to a thousand times.
 Guess what, no one wants to hear it!

 Seriously, no one!
 Turn down your radio!
 No one outside your group should ever hear your music; especially when it’s coming out of a crumby $45 Bluetooth speaker.

 8. If you’re thinking of smoking, don’t!
 The last thing anyone wants is to be downwind from your cigarette or cigar.
 And odds are if you did smoke, you’re probably not going to throw away your butts.
 We all know that you’re just going to bury them.
 It’s a blast when our kids are playing in the sand and uncover your butt collection.

 9. Speaking of garbage, if it blows away… chase it!
 It’s not just going to magically disappear just because your empty bag of Doritos blew 100 yards down the beach.
 You know what’s terrible, being on the receiving end of a loose piece of garbage that hits you.

-10. Don’t be “that guy.”
+11. Don’t be “that guy.”
 Kindly inform your bro’s that the last thing that ANYONE wants to hear is your boys yelling and cursing!
-If you and your crew want to be loud gregarious party guys, take it to the far end of the beach or elsewhere.
-No one wants to hear you yell and curse, no matter how cool you think you may sound.
+If you and your crew want to be loud gregarious party guys, take it to the far end of the beach or a beach bar.
+Seriously, no one wants to hear you yell and curse, no matter how cool you think you may sound.